-Human immunodeficiency virus (HIV) attacks the immune system, potentially causing AIDS.
-Immediate detection and treatment are vital for managing the virus and preserving health.
+Human immunodeficiency virus (HIV) attacks the immune system, potentially leading to acquired immunodeficiency syndrome (AIDS) if not managed promptly.
+Immediate detection and treatment are crucial for controlling the virus and maintaining health.

 Read More...